mandyjmiller/Code-Quiz/README.md

-Particular credit to the following sites and Channels for inspiration and detailed walk throughs :-) : https://www.youtube.com/watch?v=riDzcEQbX6k https://simplestepscode.com/javascript-quiz-tutorial https://webdesign.tutsplus.com/multiple-choice-quiz-app-with-javascript--cms-107756t
+Particular credit to the following sites and Channels for inspiration and detailed walk throughs :-) : https://www.youtube.com/watch?v=riDzcEQbX6k

+https://simplestepscode.com/javascript-quiz-tutorial

+https://webdesign.tutsplus.com/multiple-choice-quiz-app-with-javascript--cms-107756t

 Other Tutorials and base materials from  [Module 6 Challenge](https://bootcampspot.instructure.com/courses/5651/assignments/67068)

-... and the wider community at [StackOverflow](https://stackoverflow.com/questions/70879043/javascript-quiz-with-html-css) for general syntax and troubleshooting when tearing hair out.
+... and the wider community at [StackOverflow](https://stackoverflow.com/questions/70879043/javascript-quiz-with-html-css) for general syntax and troubleshooting when losing the will to live.
+Thanks!

 ## License